Commercial Vehicle Market Indicators

-LIGHT MEDIUM: A light medium-duty CV is classified as GVW Class 5 (16,001 – 19,500 lbs.) and includes trucks, shuttle buses, and RVs.
+LIGHT MEDIUM: A light medium-duty CV is classified as GVW Class 5 (16,001 – 19,500 lbs.).
+Class 5 vehicles include trucks, shuttle buses, RVs, and other applications that often vary by body type or upfit.
 Light medium-duty vehicles take on a variety of job types dependent on the up-fit (or body type) applied to the chassis.

 *ACT Research does not use light medium as a classification in data or reports (See graphic below for a breakdown of how ACT Research classifies the truck market.)

 MEDIUM DUTY (MD): GVW Classes 6-7.
-An MD CV is classified as GVW Class 6 (19,501 – 26,000 lbs.) and Class 7 (26,001 – 33,000 lbs.) and includes all fuel types and applications including school buses. *The term midrange is also used in the CV industry and classifies Classes 3-7 trucks.
+An MD CV is classified as GVW Class 6 (19,501 – 26,000 lbs.) and Class 7 (26,001 – 33,000 lbs.).
+Classes 6–7 commercial vehicles include trucks, buses, vocational vehicles, and other applications used in local and regional operations. *The term midrange is also used in the CV industry and classifies Classes 3-7 trucks.
 This refers to the typical operating range of vehicles, which is primarily of a local or regional nature.

 STRAIGHT TRUCK or TRACTOR: A straight truck or tractor is a CV with a cab and body consisting of one unit—all axles are attached to a single frame.